dbohdan/initool/README.md

 using an empty string for the section name.
 The "exist" command (`e`) with an empty string returns whether or not there are top-level properties.

+The order the properties appear in is preserved.
+A new property is added after the last property in its section.

-initool understands INI file comments (comment lines starting with ";") in the input but does not preserve them in the output.
+initool understands INI file comments (comment lines starting with ";") in the input and preserves them in the output.

 ### Examples